Summary:

 It’s a powerful choice when you need to cry but can’t quite access the tears on your own.

-Case Study: Maya, 19 — “I needed a movie to cry for me.”
+Case Study: Maya, 19—“I needed a movie to make me cry.”

 Maya, 19, had just ended her first serious relationship.
 She described feeling “numb but also like I might explode.”
 She didn’t want advice.
-She didn’t want to talk.
+Furthermore, she would rather not talk.
 She put on Manchester by the Sea.

 “It was like the movie cried the tears I didn’t know how to start.”